RustFestEU/blog.rustfest.eu/_posts/2016-09-03-this-week-in-rustfest-13-activities-and-sponsors.md

  - ben
 ---

-As things get ramping up for Viewsource, and more importantly (for us!)
+As things get ramping up for ViewSource, and more importantly (for us!)
 RustFest we're happy to say we've had a busy, productive week!

 ## RustBridge